About Fremont Public Library

 - Items with moisture, smoke, mildew, or mold damage

 - Items that are dated, have yellowed pages or are damaged

 - Dictionaries, encyclopedias and college textbooks.

-Friends of the Fremont Library meet at 1 pm on the following dates in 2019:
+Friends of the Fremont Library meets at 1pm January 28th.
+Please call for other dates in 2020.

 Fremont Public Library Board

 Member – Kate Hastings

 Member – Sally Heller

 All Board meetings are open to the public and start at 6:30 p.m.